CodeTimeAm/Front-End-Template/README.md

   - ab-hero10-index.html
   - ab-hero10-stayk.css
   - ab-hero10-syle.scss
-  - ....
+  - .... .

 # Step IV Pull requests

-  -When you upload your files you must enter in your github account and create ***Pull requests***
+  - When you upload your files you must enter in your github account and create ***Pull requests***